hibahadeer/tcp-chat-room/README.md

 # TCP Chat Room

-A simple, multi-client chat room application built with Python and TCP sockets.

----

 ## Overview

 This project demonstrates how to create a basic chat server and client using Python's built-in `socket` and `threading` modules.
 Multiple users can join the server and exchange messages in real-time.
 Ideal for learning about network programming and socket communication.